LI7XI/AudioAnalyzerDocs/docs/plugin-structure/child.md

 ; Setting Index to other than 0
 Index=7
-; Will make this Child measure provide 0 as a value
+; Will make the plugin stop working
+; So you have to fix it then refresh the skin
 ```

 ---